midnightntwrk/midnight-architecture/specification/contracts.md

 ```

 The call context is in part derived from a block context, given at application
-time, and in part from the containing `Intent`:
+time, and in part from the containing `Intent`.
+In particular, the `caller`
+value comes from the intent and is determined as (in order):

+- The calling contract's address, if applicable
+- If there is at least one UTXO input, and all UTXO inputs share their `owner`
+  field, then the value of this field
+- Otherwise, the call is treated as having no caller

 ```rust
 struct BlockContext {